kathleenhosang/sno/README.md

 AWS Access Key ID
 Provide your AWS API Key ID (if you have not set the AWS_ACCESS_KEY_ID environment variable) which will be used to provision an AWS instance.
-AWS API Key ID > AKIAWKXUCZ55STYXXX
+AWS API Key ID > XXXXXXXXXXXXXXXXX

 AWS Secret Access Key
 Provide your AWS Secret Access Key (if you have not set the AWS_SECRET_ACCESS_KEY environment variable) which will be used to provision an AWS instance.

-AWS Secret Access Key > HiIoMnhB13tKthkiBlXvpJM9g/znKKlCgJoyxxxx
+AWS Secret Access Key > XXXXXXXXXXXXXXXXX
-Re-use saved AWS Secret Access Key Starting 'HiIoMnhB13tKthkiBlXvpJM9g/znKKlCgJoyxxxx'?
+Re-use saved AWS Secret Access Key Starting 'XXXXXXXXXXXXXXX'?
 [Y/n]

 AWS Cluster Configuration
 Cluster Name > sno
 AWS Region > us-east-2
-AWS Base Domain > buyermas4aws.com
+AWS Base Domain > dns.com
-Do you want single node openshift  [Y/n]
+Do you want single node openshift  [Y/n] y

 OCP Version:
   1. 4.10 EUS